filippopecci/filippopecci.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a scientist at the RFF-CMCC European Institute on Economics and the Environment (EIEE) in Milan (Italy).
-My research focuses on developing optimization-based energy systems models with high resolution and computational performance, providing decision support to accelerate transition to net-zero and resilient energy systems.
-Prior to joining EIEE, I was an associate research scholar at the ZERO Lab at Princeton University, working on computationally efficient methods to optimize planning and operation decisions in macro-energy systems.
-I earned a PhD from Imperial College London, where I was was also a postdoctoral research associate.
+My research focuses on optimization-based energy systems models with high resolution and computational performance, providing decision support to accelerate transition to net-zero and resilient energy systems.

+Prior to joining EIEE, I was an associate research scholar at the [ZERO Lab](https://zero.lab.princeton.edu/) at Princeton University, working on computationally efficient methods to optimize planning and operation decisions in macro-energy systems.
+I earned a PhD from Imperial College London, where I was also a postdoctoral research associate.
 At Imperial, my work focused on mixed-integer optimization for the design-for-control of resilient water supply systems.